Regenerative Farm Fund

 Mount Roland Land Care 1000 Trees Project

-In 2022 and 2023 we proudly partnered with our local community Landcare group Mount Roland Land Care, to support their 1000 Trees Project.
+Since 2022 we have been proudly partnering with our local community Landcare group Mount Roland Land Care, to support their 1000 Trees Project.
 As part of our contribution we are building a shelter bed on along our north west boundary.
 Its hoped the shelter bed will provided much needed habitat once the plantation on the other side of our boundary is cleared.
-Money from guest contributions ($925 for the year ending 1 July 2022 and $1475 for the year ending July 2023) has been used to install a fence to protect the new trees and shrubs from all of our four legged vegetarian friends.
-To date more than 30 community members have been involved in our community planting days and have planted more than 400 trees and shrubs to start this ongoing project.
+Money from guest contributions ($925 from 2022, $1475 from 2023 and $1700 from the financial year ended 2024) has been used to install fencing to protect the new trees and shrubs from all of our four-legged vegetarian friends.
+To date more than 30 community members have been involved in our community planting days and have planted more than 500 trees and shrubs to start this ongoing project.
+Our next planting day is planned for May 2025 where we will be planting 300 trees.

 Creek Restoration Project.